memfault/interrupt/_drafts/firmware-debuggers.md

 ### Debug Probes

-The next step is getting a computer to actually be able to talk to the protocol exposed via the pins coming out the the MCU.
+The next step is getting a computer to talk to the MCU.
 Typically another piece of hardware (often referred to as an "interfacing MCU") will be used to map from the `SWD` or `JTAG` connection to a USB protocol that can talk to the computer.
 Sometimes the interface will be provided via an external dongle and other times via an integrated IC on the development board being used.
 If you are designing your own development board, it's always a good idea to expose these debug pins to an external header to keep your options open.

 #### Debug Probe Options